stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't say to employees: "_We are rolling out OKRs!_"**

-OKRs are only one piece of the big picture.
+OKRs are one piece of a bigger picture.

 Try this instead: _our leadership team have recently been working together in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution transparently together with everyone in \[company name\]_